kinsta/hello-world-java/README.md

 > Kinsta’s Application Hosting is a service to run your web apps and any databases side by side in a hassle-free environment, tailored for developer needs and ease of use.
 App Hosting is currently in an invite-only beta phase, sign up for a test account at [kinsta.com/app-hosting](https://kinsta.com/app-hosting).

+## Dependency Management

+During the deployment process Kinsta will automatically install dependencies defined in your pom.xml file.

 ## Web Server Setup